ClayAucoin/codex-lv2-may-2025/guides/week7-ai-models-and-APIs/chatbot-mini-project-levels/chatbot-lv-19.md

 - `botReply = response.choices[0].message.content;`
 - Then `console.log("Bot reply:", botReply);`

+## 💡 Code Hints

+**Extracting data from API responses?** You'll need to navigate the response object to get the actual text.
+Check out the [Console Logging section in SNIPPETS.md](./SNIPPETS.md#console-logging) for object exploration examples and the [Variables section](./SNIPPETS.md#variables) for storing the result.

 ## 📚 Connect to Previous Lessons

 **Working with JavaScript objects and arrays?** Check out [Week 2, Lesson 4: POJOs](../../week2-vscode/lesson-4-pojo/) for a complete guide to navigating JavaScript objects and accessing nested properties.